 grave office of my closest competitor who had raised 30x more money (yeah, 30x!).
 At the time of our exit we had almost 3x their revenues.

 It’s why as a hobby angel investor, I never underestimate a roomful of creative people who are die hard about winning.
-Smart is good, but scrappy often wins the day.
+Smart is good, but scrappy often wins the day in competitive markets.

 2. Visit Africa.
 The first trip I made was to go to Morocco to ride camels and haggle for things I didn’t want.